Crosswords, Violin Plots, and Dubious Distinctions in Data Analysis

 read_csv("crossword_times.csv", col_types = "ccD") |>

-day = factor(wday(Date, week_start = 1, label = TRUE, abbr = FALSE)),
+day = factor(wday(date, week_start = 1, label = TRUE, abbr = FALSE)),

-minutes = period_to_seconds(ms(Time))/60,
+minutes = period_to_seconds(ms(time))/60,

-.keep = "none") |>
+.keep = "none") ->

 crossword_times